Codecademy/docs/content/typescript/concepts/interfaces/interfaces.md

 ---
-Title: 'Interfaces'
+Title: "Interfaces"
-Description: 'Interfaces are used to shape an object by describing a certain set of members and/or type annotations.'
+Description: "Interfaces are used to shape an object by describing a certain set of members and/or type annotations."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
 Tags:
-  - 'Interfaces'
+  - "Interfaces"
-  - 'Objects'
+  - "Objects"
-  - 'Types'
+  - "Types"
 CatalogContent:
-  - 'learn-typescript'
+  - "learn-typescript"
-  - 'paths/full-stack-engineer-career-path'
+  - "paths/full-stack-engineer-career-path"
 ---

 Interfaces are used to "shape" an object by describing a certain set of members and/or type annotations.